Christmas 2020 – A Dozen Festive Wines!

 Fermentation and ageing are mainly in stainless steel.
-However, a portion matures in untoasted oak barriques, so adding a silky texture but without overt wood flavours.
-A light brick-red colour, there’s white pepper and rose aromatics mixed in with red cherry and raspberry fruit.
+However, a portion matures in untoasted oak barriques, adding a silky texture without overt wood flavours.
+A light brick-red colour, there are pepper and rose aromatics mixed in with red cherry and raspberry fruit.
 Meanwhile, the tannins are exceptional, balanced by fresh acidity and with an underbrush and almond finale.
 With a rare poise and elegance, it will stand up to any traditional Christmas fare.
 In short, this is one of the most exciting expressions of Cannonau there is.
 It’s ready to drink now or will last for years.
 Buy all you can carry.
 An article about it is here.
 Valvona and Crolla, £23.49

 Two Christmas 2020 After-Dinner Wines